-Our Adviser will manage our business and will locate, evaluate, recommend and negotiate the acquisition of our real estate investments.
+Our Adviser manages our business and locates, evaluates, recommends and negotiates the acquisition of our real estate investments.
 At the same time, our advisory agreement permits our Adviser to conduct other commercial activities and provide management and advisory services to other entities, including Gladstone Capital Corporation and Gladstone Land Corporation, an entity affiliated with our chairman David Gladstone.
 Moreover, all of our officers and directors are also officers and directors of Gladstone Capital Corporation, which actively makes loans to and invests in small and medium-sized companies.
 As a result, we may from time to time have conflicts of interest with our Adviser in its management of our business and with Gladstone Capital, which may arise primarily from the involvement of our Adviser, Gladstone Capital, Gladstone Land and their affiliates in other activities that may conflict with our business.
 Examples of these potential conflicts include:

-- Our Adviser may realize substantial compensation on account of its activities on our behalf; - Our agreements with our Adviser are not arm's-length agreements; - · We may experience competition with our affiliates for financing transactions; and - Our Adviser and other affiliates such as Gladstone Capital and Gladstone Land could compete for the time and services of our officers and directors.
+- Our Adviser may realize substantial compensation on account of its activities on our behalf; - · We may experience competition with our affiliates for financing transactions; and - Our Adviser may earn fee income from our borrowers or tenants; and - Our Adviser and other affiliates such as Gladstone Capital and Gladstone Land could compete for the time and services of our officers and directors.